-Located in Bath, South West England, we have clients throughout the UK and have advised organisations situated overseas.
+Located in Freshford, South West England, we have clients throughout the UK and overseas.

 Previous clients have ranged from large not-for-profit organisations, with a turnover in the millions, to social enterprise start-ups that have yet to generate any income.
 Furthermore, we have assisted trusts to improve the effectiveness of their donations.
 Consequently, we have an excellent working knowledge of the sector from both a donor and a recipient perspective.